7 Reasons Why Cover Letter Is Important

 Due to the unemployment rate more and more job seekers are desperately trying to interest hiring managers and get a job offer.
 That is not a surprise that there are tons of resumes waiting to be seen, hundreds of candidates to be interviewed, and an ocean of rejection letters.

-Job applicants already know about the importance of resume as they enhanced awareness of professionally composed document.
+Job applicants already know about the importance of resumes as they enhanced awareness of professionally composed documents.
 As a result, they submit and send valid and standardized resumes.
-Some job openings do require resume only, but if a candidate is looking for more success, he needs a custom cover letter.
+Some job openings do require resumes only, but if a candidate is looking for more success, he needs a custom cover letter.

 Why is it so important to have a cover letter?
 To put it shortly, it strengthens the applicant’s candidacy and increases his odds of landing an interview.
 This is one of the most appealing ways to present intentions, qualifications, and availability directly to a prospective hirer.
 Moreover, a personalized letter persuades HR managers that the author of this letter is serious about the job search.